-The Drug Enforcement Administration (DEA) utilizes a fleet of surveillance aircraft registered under fake companies.
-These planes, often small and easily unnoticed, are deployed for monitoring activities across various U.S. cities.
-Using fictitious companies allows the DEA to operate without drawing public attention or raising suspicion.
+The Drug Enforcement Administration (DEA) has a fleet of surveillance aircraft registered under fake companies.
+These usually small, harder-to-spot planes are used for surveillance missions throughout different U.S. cities.
+The use of dummy companies lets the DEA run under the radar, without attracting public scrutiny or suspicion.

 DEA Surveillance Aircraft Operations

-The DEA utilizes a sophisticated fleet of surveillance aircraft, designed for detection and monitoring.
-These aircraft are often registered to fake companies for operational security.
+The DEA employs a sophisticated fleet of surveillance aircraft, purpose-built for detection and monitoring.
+For operational security, these aircraft are often registered to shell companies.

 Surveillance Techniques and Technologies